 How does the 18 month move cycle turn timing into edge?

 Frequent movers win on timing and micro-positioning.
 The average relocation distance was just 0.7 miles in 2024, in insights authored by Cushman and Wakefield.
-That signals local optimization rather than flight.
+That signals local optimisation rather than flight.

 A short hop can secure a better building, fuller amenities and stronger ESG without breaking network ties.
 South London is where this plays quietly to advantage.